logicalclocks/hops-docs/docs/installation_guide/platforms/cloud.rst

 **Single Node Setup**
 You can run the entire Hopsworks application platform on a single node.
 You will have a NodeGroup with the following services on the single node:

 #.
-Hopsworks, Elasticsearch, Zeppelin, MySQL Server, NDB Mgmt Server, HDFS NameNode, YARN ResourceManager, NDB Data Node(s), HDFS DataNode, YARN NodeManager
+Hopsworks, Elasticsearch, MySQL Server, NDB Mgmt Server, HDFS NameNode, YARN ResourceManager, NDB Data Node(s), HDFS DataNode, YARN NodeManager

 **Tiny Cluster Setup**

 We recommend the following setup that includes the following NodeGroups, and requires at least 2 nodes to be deployed:

 #.
-Hopsworks, Elasticsearch, Zeppelin, MySQL Server, NDB Mgmt Server, HDFS NameNode, YARN ResourceManager, NDB Data Node
+Hopsworks, Elasticsearch, MySQL Server, NDB Mgmt Server, HDFS NameNode, YARN ResourceManager, NDB Data Node
 #.
 HDFS DataNode, YARN NodeManager

 This is really only a test setup, but you will have one node dedicated to YARN applications and file storage, while the other node handles the metadata layer services.